BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 \subsubsection{BITS for GAPS corrects the systematic bias in the surrogate model.}

-Figure~\ref{fig: gppost2d} presents the activity coefficient posterior surface at two representative stages of the iterative design.
+Figure~\ref{fig: gppost2d} presents the activity coefficient posterior surface at two representative stages of the iterative sampling.
 This visualization provides a qualitative basis for assessing how the surrogate model evolves across iterations.

 To further illustrate the evolution of the activity coefficient surrogates' predictive behavior, Figure~\ref{fig: gppost1d} presents one-dimensional slices (isotherms) of draws from the activity coefficient posterior.
 These plots complement the 2D surface (Fig.~\ref{fig: gppost2d}).
 The inclusion of individual posterior samples, credible intervals, and ground truth values enables a direct assessment of prediction accuracy and uncertainty calibration over time.